-Between my personal and professional life, I am fortunate to have lots of interesting material from which to weave into meaningful narrative.
+I am fortunate to have lots of interesting material from which to weave into meaningful narrative.

 My late father, a surgeon and quintessential gentleman, advised me that it was more important to listen than to speak.
 I deeply admired dad and always heeded his good advice.
 As a result, I became an early expert at listening, which in hindsight I now understand was an important skill to develop.